glwagner/glwagner.github.io/_pages/about.md

 Long ago, I was raised in a suburb outside of Boston, Massachusetts.
-Sometime later, I moved to Ann Arbor, Michigan to pursue an undergraduate degree in Aerospace Engineering, where I worked on combustion in porous media, space propulsion, and wind energy.
+Sometime later, I moved to Ann Arbor, Michigan to pursue an undergraduate degree in Aerospace Engineering.
+There I worked on combustion in porous media, space propulsion, and wind energy.
-I then moved to San Diego for my PhD, working with [Eric Lauga][] on locomotion, with Bill Young on nonlinear waves and with both on microorganism mixing before receiving my PhD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
+I moved to San Diego for my PhD in 2010, working with [Eric Lauga][] on locomotion, with Bill Young on nonlinear waves and with both on microorganism mixing.
+I received a PhD from UCSD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
-Along the way, I fell in love with running, rock climbing, surfing, and backcountry skiing.
+Along the way, I fell in love with running, rock climbing, backcountry skiing, and surfing.

-I moved back to Boston in the fall of 2017 to start postdoctoral research at MIT, where I've been working on abyssal mixing, parameterization of oceanic processes, large eddy simulation, and ice climbing.
+I moved back to Boston in the fall of 2016 to start postdoctoral research at MIT, where I've been working on abyssal mixing, parameterization of oceanic processes, large eddy simulation, and ice climbing.